skip to main content

 About the trust

-Sutton Coldfield Charitable Trust (SCCT) aims to alleviate hardship and improve the quality of life for residents of the Royal Town of Sutton Coldfield through the provision of housing and by making grant awards to meet the needs of individuals and community organisations.
+Sutton Coldfield Charitable Trust (SCCT) is an independent charity which aims to alleviate hardship and improve the quality of life for residents of the Royal Town of Sutton Coldfield through the provision of housing and by making grant awards to meet the needs of individuals and community organisations.

 The trust's origins can be traced back to Tudor times.